ticofab/speakertogether/README.md

 While I don't plan to make this more complex than it is now, if other folks find this interesting, we could work together and expand both dataset and functionality.

-Please open a PR if you want your account linked here (or if you would like your name removed).

 ## Speakers of DevNexus 2021 that spoke at the same event as myself at least once before (wow that's a mouthful)

 | Name | Events in common | Events |